earaya/blog.earaya.com/source/_posts/2012-12-15-inside-the-git-directory.markdown

 Have you ever wondered how git works?
 Have you tried to figure out how git stores stuff?

-Well, I have and this is what I discovered about the git object store.
+Well, I have.
+This is what I discovered about the git object store.

 ## In the begining there was nothing.